GEOS-ESM/MAPL/Apps/Comp_Testing_Info.md

 ```

 # 5.
 Some components may require additional files in your environment, such as: NI2G_instance_NI.rc.
-For Nitrates, it relies on radius and fnum set in Dust and Sulphur.
+For Nitrate, it relies on radius and fnum set in Dust and Sulphur.
 Hence, these attributes must be set manually inside of NI2G_GridCompMod.F90 for the purposes of the driver.
-Note that Nitrates and Sulfates components can only be tested at 3 hour intervals from the model start time (for example, if the model starts at 21:00:00, it can be run at 24:00:00, 03:00:00, etc.) due to an alarm issue with GOCART: https://github.com/GEOS-ESM/GOCART/issues/146.
+Note that Nitrate and Sulphur components can only be tested at 3 hour intervals from the model start time (for example, if the model starts at 21:00:00, it can be run at 24:00:00, 03:00:00, etc.) due to an alarm issue with GOCART: https://github.com/GEOS-ESM/GOCART/issues/146.

 # 6.
 You are ready to test!
 Run the GEOS model until your captured files are created at the appropriate time step.
 Then, run the driver with `./comp_test.j`.